Skip to content

 (Leading Junior, Legal 500, 2023)

-In her previous career, Juliet was a medical doctor, specialising in Obstetrics and Gynaecology.
-She studied Medicine at Oxford, where she was awarded a First Class MA and graduated BM BCh with Distinction.
+In her previous career, Juliet was a doctor, specialising in Obstetrics and Gynaecology.
+She studied Medicine at Oxford, and graduated BM BCh with Distinction.
 Thereafter, she practised medicine, continuing her postgraduate training in London.
+As a result, Juliet has a particular interest in cases that have a complex medical or rehabilitation aspect.

-Juliet is an elected member of the Professional Negligence Bar Association’s executive committee.
+In her spare time, Juliet is an Associate Trainer for Birthrights, a charity dedicated to protecting human rights during pregnancy and childbirth.
 She accepts instructions on a pro-bono basis via Advocate.
-In her spare time she is an Associate Trainer for Birthrights, a charity dedicated to protecting human rights during pregnancy and childbirth.

 Clinical Negligence